Chair Yoga for Stress in Dementia

 Time Frame

-Changes in perceived stress scores as measured by the Perceived Stress Scale (PSS)
+Changes in perceived stress scores as measured by the Perceived Stress Scale (PSS) for treatment group versus control group

 Time Frame: Baseline, 8-weeks

-Scores on the PSS can range from 0-40, with higher scores indicating higher perceived stress
+Scores on the PSS can range from 0-40, with higher scores indicating higher perceived stress.

 Baseline, 8-weeks